 Pre-Balancing

 Check the balance of the unit using a dummy optic and a laser pointer.
-A fine adjustment is not necessary, all you need to do is to confirm that you can make the mirror top point down to one adjustment extreme, and down to the other end of the adjustment extreme.
+A fine adjustment is not necessary, all you need to do is to confirm that you can make the mirror top point down to one adjustment extreme, and up to the other end of the adjustment extreme.
+This adjustment is made using the ‘balance adjuster’, the 1” long #8/32 socket set screw at the bottom of the mirror holder (#11 in figure 18).

 Place the bottom of the HTTS on a table that is level.
 Back off the blade stops and all ECD screws so the mirror holder is suspended without touching anything.